-The 5th Bombardment Group (Heavy) "Bomber Barons" was comprised of Headquarters Squadron (HQ), 23rd Bombardment Squadron (23rd BS), 31st Bombardment Squadron (31st BS), 72nd
+During World War II, the 5th Bombardment Group (Heavy) "Bomber Barons" (5th BG) operated the B-24 Liberator in the South Pacific (SOPAC) comprised of Headquarters Squadron (HQ), 23rd Bombardment Squadron (23rd BS), 31st Bombardment Squadron (31st BS), 72nd

 Commanding Officers (C. O.)

 Lt.
 Col. Edwin B. Bobzien (April 1941–January 1942)

 Lt.
 Colonel B. E. Allen (November 1942–August 1943)